sj-can/ngs_pipeline/docs/more_advanced_snakmake/README.md

   * Finally, edit the expansion rule in the Snakefile using the output file you have decided on.

 # Generating quality Metrics (FASTQC)
 The time has come, you've made it this far so now its time to add in a whole rule from scratch.
-We are going to download in FastQC, a program used to generate quality metrics from fastq files, and make it work as part of our pipeline.
+We are going to download FastQC, a program used to generate quality metrics from fastq files, and make it work as part of our pipeline.

   * Go to the [FASTQC website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   * Click on download now